Tanish-Inamdar/horseradish-segmentation/README.md

 # (This command is for CUDA 12.1, check the PyTorch website if you need a different one)
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121

-5. Make sure to have dataset and update it in the DATA_DIR
+5. Make Sure to Have the Dataset and Update DATA_DIR

 The dataset isn't stored in Git.
 You'll need to download it to the lab computer and update the paths in the scripts.

     Copy your horseradish_dataset folder to the new machine.

     Open training.py and evaluation.py and update the path variables at the top of each file to point to the correct location of your dataset.

 How to Run

-Make sure your virtual environment is active before running any scripts
+Make sure your virtual environment is active before running any scripts!

 To train the model:

     python training.py

     (Remember to increase the EPOCHS, BATCH_SIZE, and NUM_WORKERS in the script):
     BATCH_SIZE: 32, NUM_WORKERS: 4

 To evaluate the best model:

     python evaluation.py

 To see a prediction on a single image:

     python inference.py